The Evolution of Yoga (& Why Yoga Classes Can Feel So Different)

-Under this umbrella, there are many styles or schools of yoga.
-This article is not about delineating those styles (If you want more on that, click here) but about understanding the different frameworks from which they come.
-The philosophical background of yoga is important not only for knowing what you’re getting yourself into, but also for gleaning a deeper understanding of life.
+This article is not about delineating all the different styles of yoga (if you want more on that, click here) but about understanding the different frameworks from which they come.

 A Brief History Lesson

-Here’s a short description of only three of the many darshanas, or schools, of yoga philosophy as they have evolved through history.
+Following are three of the darshanas, or schools, of yoga philosophy as they have evolved through history.
 Keep in mind this is a very brief whitewashing of some incredibly deep topics.
-If you want to dig deeper, click on some of the included links.
-And keep reading my posts; more is coming…

-Classical yoga, or Patanajali’s yoga, is the oldest of these three schools of thought.
-It’s a dualistic system, which essentially means there’s God, and then separate from, or less sacred, than God, is everything else, including you, me, the tree in the front yard, and the cat next door.
-Spirit (Purusha) and matter (Prakriti) are separate.
-To transcend the latter and reunite with God is the goal.
+Classical yoga, or Patanajali’s yoga, is the oldest of these three schools.
+It’s a dualistic system, which means there’s God, and then separate from God, is everything else.

-In this philosophy, embodiment is not a problem to solve, nor is it a karmic punishment.
-Instead, it’s a gift we can’t sell, get rid of or give back.
-Practitioners of Tantra seek to engage in life more fully, with a deep sense of gratitude for the gift that it is.
-The sage most associated with Tantra, Abhinavagupta, taught that each person is equally divine and whole.
-His revolutionary thinking made yoga accessible to women and the lower caste, both previously forbidden from learning the art of yoga.
+The sage most associated with tantra, Abhinavagupta, taught that each person is equally divine and whole.
+This revolutionary thinking made yoga accessible to women and the lower caste, both previously forbidden from learning this sacred art of yoga.